 - Take the Connecticut board exam

-Step 3: Pass the National Board Examination
+3. Pass the National Board Examination.

-The National Board Examination, given by the American Board of Funeral Service Education (ABFSE), combines funeral arts and sciences to make sure candidates are prepared for a career in funeral services.
+The National Board Examination, given by the American Board of Funeral Service Education (ABFSE), combines funeral arts and sciences to ensure candidates are prepared for a career in funeral services.
+Additionally, passing this exam is a requirement for paid apprenticeships in the funeral service field.

-Some schools, like Goodwin University, offer one-year paid apprenticeships as part of their degree programs.
-Goodwin University students are paired with funeral homes across Connecticut, gaining hands-on experience in embalming, restorative art, and business management.
+Some schools, like Goodwin University, offer one-year paid apprenticeships following their degree programs.
+Goodwin students are connected with funeral homes across Connecticut, gaining hands-on experience in embalming, restorative art, and business management.
+Our students must complete:

 - 180 hours at their internship

-- Participate in 10 embalming operations
+- 10 embalming operations

 - 30 hours of on-campus coursework learning business management

-Step 5: Sit for the state board exam and start your career
+5. Sit for the state board exam.

 After completing their apprenticeship, candidates are ready to take their state’s board exam.
 Every state’s exam will have different requirements, so candidates should research what will be asked of them.